Data format

 Ports

-among all ports of any given program (or subroutine).
-Each port also has
+the ports of a given program (or subroutine).
+Each port also has direction,

 , output